Skip to main content

 • White and off-white are classic but watch for transparency in direct sunlight

-• Avoid neon and bright red — they reflect color onto your skin
+• Avoid neon and bright red.
+They reflect color onto your skin

 Practical Tips for Hot Sessions